 A safe and secure connection to a trained advocate to assist with the social, emotional, residential and resource needs of individuals who are victims of domestic violence.
 This includes options of entering the safe house, legal representation for securing a protective order, and other resources to enable an individual to immediately and permanently leave their abuser and feel protected.
 The domestic violence hotline can be reached at 410-222-6800.

-Arden House provides safe shelter in an undisclosed location to individuals and their children who are victims of abuse.
-The home can accommodate up to 21 individuals and provides private accommodations for each family.
-Community rooms include the kitchen, family room, lending library and children’s play area.
+The Harry & Jeanette Weinberg Residence (domestic violence safe house) provides safe shelter in an undisclosed location to individuals and their children who are victims of abuse.
+The home can accommodate up to 40 individuals and provides private accommodations for each family.
+Community rooms include the kitchen, family room, children’s play room, counseling offices, computer lab, playground and more.
 Basic food items, hygiene supplies, bedding, bus tokens and local phone service is available to all residents.
-Individuals looking to enter the safe house are to complete an intake through the Domestic Violence Hotline by calling 410-222-6800.
+Individuals looking to enter the residence are to complete an intake through the 24-hour hotline by calling 410-222-6800.
 Click here to see our wish list.

 Adult and child counseling services are available through the outpatient counseling center at the YWCA.
 Services focus on breaking the cycle of violence by providing an explanation of the control that perpetuates abuse occurring in the home, defining characteristics of individuals that abuse, the correlation between domestic violence and substance abuse, emotional abuse, safety planning and the effects of domestic violence on children and pregnancy.
 Individual, couples and family counseling is available as well as group support services.
 Services are provided on a fee-schedule.
 Referral to additional support services is made available as part of the intake process.
 The intake office can be reached at 410-626-7800.